 - Failing to network.
 There are people out there who can help you push your business to the next level, and they go beyond your customers.
 Network with other business leaders; ask them for advice and find ways to collaborate with them.
 You can find them at trade shows, conferences, local and national industry events, and on the other end of a Skype call.
 They could be the answer to your prayers, and believe it or not, you might also be the answer to theirs!
 You can’t be a wallflower in business, so get out there, shake some hands, and initiate what could be very fruitful conversations.

 - Working alone.
 Running a business is time-consuming, so you may not have the time in the day to focus on marketing or networking.
 When you’re spinning more plates than you can handle, it’s no wonder certain aspects of your business go overlooked.
 Therefore, consider hiring employees to help you, or if you already have staff on your side, delegate more responsibilities to them.
-Alternatively, consider the advantages in hiring marketing providers to help you, and outsource this essential part of your business to those who have the time and skills you may not have at your disposal.
+Alternatively, consider the advantages of hiring marketing providers to help you, and outsource this essential part of your business to those who have the time and skills you may not have at your disposal.

 - Have become complacent.
 Sorry to say it, but this is the problem for many business leaders.
 It’s not that they don’t have time, and it’s not that they don’t have the skills.
 It’s because they are either bone idle or are resting on their laurels after a successful marketing push that happened years ago.
 In business, you need to take marketing seriously.
 People will never know you exist if you don’t make an effort.
 And by effort, we mean doing so consistently, never assume that people will remember you beyond the end of next week.

 So, do people know your business exists?